learn-co-curriculum/phase-3-hash-basics/README.md

 ## Conclusion

 Hashes are one of the most common data structures you'll work with in Ruby, along with Arrays.
-You've already seen what kind of scenarios you'd use objects in JavaScript, so you should be comfortable using hashes in similar situations in your Ruby code.
+You've already seen the kinds of scenarios where you'd use objects in JavaScript, so you should be comfortable using hashes in similar situations in your Ruby code.
 Keep the documentation handy so you can take advantage of some of the special methods Ruby has to offer as well!

 ## Resources